 So Paul tells Philemon that Onesimus was valuable to him in service—not in a "slave" way, but in other Christian ways.

-Philemon 1:14a But without your mind would I do nothing. . .
+Philemon 14 But without your consent wanted to I do nothing. . .

 That is, without Philemon's okay or approval, Paul was not going to do anything having to do with the slave Onesimus.

-Philemon 1:14b-15 . . .that your benefit should not be as it were of necessity, but willingly.
-For perhaps he therefore departed for a season, that you should receive him forever.
+Philemon 14-15 . . . that your good deed might not be by compulsion, as it were, but voluntarily.
+For perhaps he departed for a while for this purpose, that you might receive him forever.

 Paul is saying, "Maybe God caused Onesimus to leave you, or to run away as a slave, so that he could become more deeply a Christian; and so that you would gain him as a brother forever."

-Philemon 1:16 Not now as a servant, but above a servant, a brother beloved, specially to me, but how much more unto you, both in the flesh, and in the Lord?
-If you count me therefore a partner, receive him as myself.
-If he has wronged you, or owes you aught, put that on mine account.
-I Paul have written it with mine own hand.
-I will repay it.
-Albeit I do not say to you how you owe unto me even your own self besides.
+Philemon 16 No longer as a slave but more than a slave—a beloved brother, especially to me but how much more to you, both in the flesh, and in the Lord.
+If you count me as a partner, receive him as you would me.
+But if he has wronged you or owes you anything, put that on my account.
+I, Paul, am writing with mine own hand.
+I will repay it—not to mention to you that you owe me even your own self besides.

 Paul is ending up by hinting that he wants Onesimus released, but he is not telling Philemon directly.
 Not only was there the minor, practical reason of not laying the church open to unnecessary criticism in the matter of emancipation of slaves, but the main point of principle was that all human stations and conditions are allotted by God.
 And Paul understood that Onesimus' situation as a slave was something that God had caused—or, at least, allowed.